 Frequently Asked Questions

 - The sooner you declare a specialization, the sooner you will be assigned a Faculty Advisor in the program of study you have selected.
-You declare your specialization in the College Office, BA 253.
+Declare your specialization by completing the Specialization/Minor Change form.

 - Contact the College Office of your intended new major.
 You will need a 2.0 GPA and possibly other requirements to transfer from one college to another.